 The notion of traveling seems wonderfully romantic.

-But, for the majority of people, traveling just isn’t affordable.
-And, given the climate crisis, traditional methods of travel are also becoming more and more unethical.
+But, for the majority of people, traveling isn’t affordable.
+And, given the climate crisis, traditional travel methods are becoming more and more unethical.

 She shares her story, as well as tips and tricks on how to travel on a budget and safely as a woman of color.